 Australian face mask rules: The complete list [Updated]

-What are the rules for every state, airline and store?
+What are the latest rules for every state and on airlines?

-Confused by all the face mask talk?
+Confused by what's required for face masks right now?
 This round-up summarises the rules around where face masks are required across Australia.
 We're updating regularly as new rules come into effect.

 Australian face mask rules at a glance